What is a Mutual Waiting Period?

 3. Average Length of a Waiting Period

-The length of a waiting period varies depending on the mutual insurance companies and guarantees concerned:
+The length of a waiting period varies depending on the mutual insurance companies and the guarantees concerned:

 • Routine care (consultations, medications): Generally without waiting period.